kevinlin1/kevinlin1.github.io/README.md

 : ["It Can Relate to Real Lives": Attitudes and Expectations in Justice-Centered Data Structures & Algorithms for Non-Majors]({% link _posts/2024-03-18-it-can-relate-to-real-lives.md %})\\
   <small>
   Anna Batra, Iris Zhou, Suh Young Choi, Chongjiu Gao, Yanbing Xiao, Sonia Fereidooni, Kevin Lin\\
-  Experience Reports and Tools paper in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Experience Reports and Tools paper in the *ACM Technical Symposium on Computer Science Education*
   </small>

 2022
 : [CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education]({% link _posts/2021-10-11-cs-education-for-the-socially-just-worlds-we-need.md %})\\
   <small>
   Kevin Lin\\
-  Position and Curricula Initiative in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Position and Curricula Initiative in the *ACM Technical Symposium on Computer Science Education*
   </small>

 2021
 : [Do Abstractions Have Politics?
 Toward a More Critical Algorithm Analysis]({% link _posts/2021-01-05-do-abstractions-have-politics.md %})\\
   <small>
   Kevin Lin\\
-  Position paper in the *IEEE Conference on Research in Equity and Sustained Participation in Engineering, Computing, and Technology (RESPECT)*
+  Position paper in the *IEEE Conference on Research in Equity and Sustained Participation in Engineering, Computing, and Technology*
   </small>

 ### Conference Abstracts